Bee:wild hero video

 By forming a science-led, non-profit coalition of individuals, businesses and organizations focused on the protection of wild bees and pollinators, we are creating a movement to engage people worldwide.
 Through Bee:wild, we are raising awareness, raising the game, and raising funds for pollinators worldwide.

-Over the next 6 years, we’re set to engage and mobilize over 2 billion people worldwide, and aim to raise over $1 billion dollars to support nature restoration and transformative projects to save pollinators.
+Over the next 6 years, we’re set to engage and mobilize over 2 billion people worldwide, and aim to raise over $100 million dollars to support nature restoration and transformative projects to save pollinators.

 “Bee:wild will drive a wide range of positive actions to protect all pollinators and their habitats.
 This is guided by our science-led Theory of Change, which is a powerful tool to ensure that the actions are based on the best available scientific evidence and knowledge.”

-— Professor Simon Potts, Chair of Trillion Bees Scientific Advisory Board
+— Professor Simon Potts, Chair of Bee:wild Scientific Advisory Board

 SWARM BY LEONIE BRADLEY AT COP28, DUBAI, DECEMBER 2023